ORNL/cpp-proposals-pub/transposed/transposed.md

 1. It would reserve yet another customization point name.

-2. It would not change the set of BLAS-compatible layouts.
+2. It would not change the set of BLAS-compatible layouts, and would not change the ability of P1673 implementations to dispatch to the BLAS for any BLAS-compatible layout.
-    P1673 implementations can already dispatch to the BLAS for user-defined layout mappings and their transposes, as long as those layout mappings are unique, strided, and have at least one stride equal to one.

 3. `submdspan_mapping` enables functionality --
-    the ability to slice `mdspan` with user-defined layouts -- while `transposed_mapping` would only enable
+    the ability to slice `mdspan` with user-defined layouts.
-    (or simplify) optimizations.
+    In contrast, `transposed_mapping` would only enable
+    (or simplify) optimizations for one of many legal ways to implement the Standard.

 4. It makes less sense for `transposed_mapping` to be a hidden friend than it does for